-What Are Cyclones?
+What are Cyclones?

 Cyclones are nothing but ocean storms.
 In simple words, these are storms that take place on a large water body, specifically the ocean.
-The water spins around an area of low pressure, which is called by the technical term eye.
+The water spins around an area of low pressure, which is called the technical term eye.

-What Are Thunderstorms?
+What are Thunderstorms?

 As the name suggests, thunderstorms are gushes of wind that are accompanied by thunder and lightning.
 This is mainly caused due to the rising of hot air, similar to cyclones.
 However, unlike in cyclones, the rapid and continuous rise in warm air causes the wind to move even faster, thereby causing thunderstorms.

 To clearly understand this, you should know how cyclones are caused.
 Consequently, it will also help you in providing clarity on how thunderstorms are formed.
 Because both originate as a result of rapid warm air rising, it is vital to note their differences in detail.

 What are the Types of Cyclones?